-Anne de Bretagne Horae ad usum Romanum, known as Grandes Heures d'Anne de Bretagne by Jean Bourdichon (1457-1521), 1505-1510.
-Copie (édition de 1848).
-Royale City of Loches/ Departmental Council of Indre-et-Loire.
+Anne de Bretagne Horae ad usum Romanum, known as the Grandes Heures of Anne of Brittany by Jean Bourdichon (1457-1521), 1505-1510.
+Copy (published in 1848).
+Royal City of Loches/Indre-et-Loire Council.

-Charles VIII died from an accident in 1498.
+Charles VIII was killed in an accident in 1498.
 Anne reclaimed her authority over Brittany.
-On 8th January 1499 in Nantes, she married the new king Louis XII, an obligation signed in the previous marriage contract.
-Once again queen of France, she now fully assumed her role of Duchess of Brittany.
+On 8th January 1499 in Nantes, she married the new King Louis XII in accordance with the previous marriage contract.
+Once again Queen of France, she was now confident in her role as Duchess of Brittany.
 She stayed in Loches several times from 1492 to 1511.
-Construction of an extension of the royal residence started under the reign of Charles VIII.
-In around 1500, Anne had the initial plans altered by adding a splendid flamboyant Gothic oratory.
+An extension of the royal lodge began being built during the reign of Charles VIII.
+Anne had the original plans altered by adding a splendid flamboyant Gothic oratory around 1500.